yurtemre7/dart_lol/README.md

 print(rankInfo.tier);
 ```

+For more examples, head over to this file on my github: [test.dart](https://github.com/yurtemre7/dart_lol/blob/master/test/tests.dart)

+## Thanks

-If you like my repo and want to help me or whatever, please contact me via Discord or Telegram:
+If you like my repo and want to help me or whatever, please contact me via Telegram:

 Telegram: [emredev](https://t.me/emredev)